 Under state VNM programs, once the shared solar array is operational participants will begin to receive credits on their monthly power bills equivalent to their share of the solar garden’s total electricity output.
 Also, depending on where you live and what type of project you choose, community solar participants may also be able to claim tax credits.

 Approximately 50 percent of the solar market cannot access rooftop systems due to a variety of factors.
-By opening the market to these customers, community solar could represent 32-49 percent of the solar market in 2020.
-Currently, there are 91 community solar projects in 25 states.
+By opening the market to these customers, community solar could represent 32 to 49 percent of the solar market in 2020.
+In 2018, there were 1,523 MWs worth of community solar projects in 40 states.

 3 Subscription Model